torresferro/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome!
-I am a PhD Candidate in Economics from the University of Western Ontario.
+I am a PhD Candidate in Economics at the University of Western Ontario.

 I will be on the 2022/2023 job market.